syntevo/docs/src/SmartGit/Manual/DevelopmentProcesses/Feature-Flow.md

 The main differences of Feature-Flow are:

-- You need to tell SmartGit which trunk ('main') branches (e.g. `main`, `develop` or `master`) that you will usually be starting new features from.
+- You need to tell SmartGit which trunk branches (e.g. `main`, `develop` or `master`) you will usually be starting new features from.
 - Feature-Flow will ensure that the local repository is up to date with the selected from trunk branch before continuing.
 - If the trunk branch has conflicts that will prevent the local feature changes from being merged, Feature-Flow requires that any merge conflicts be resolved before finishing the feature, rather than waiting to resolve them after the new feature has been pushed to the remote and a new pull request opened.
 - Local feature branch names are not reserved on the remote when starting features.

 > [!NOTE]
 > In this article we refer to 'trunk' branches as any long-lived branch in a repository, such as `main`, `master`, `develop` or release support branches.
-> On the SmartGit UI, the term 'trunk' branch and 'main' branch are used interchangeably, but note that the concept extends to **any** trunk branch, and there is no requirement to use a branch with the name *main* when using the Feature-Flow process.
+> SmartGit refers to these branches as 'trunk' branches in the UI.

 ## Configuring Feature-Flow

-From the **Branch \| Configure Features** menu option, you can inform SmartGit as to which main / trunk branches are allowed as a basis for new feature branches to be started from.
+From the **Branch \| Configure Features** menu option, you can inform SmartGit which trunk branches are allowed as a basis for new feature branches to be started from.
 More than one trunk branch can be specified, e.g. `main` and `hotfix`.
 RegEx patterns can also be specified as a branch pattern, e.g. If you need to support multiple production releases, specifying `release-.*` will recognize branches with names such as `release-1.1`, `release-2.3.4` as trunk branches from which hotfix branches can be created.